lamraoui/sniper/README.md

 }
 ```

-To analyse this function with **SNIPER** you first need to compile the function into an LLVM bitecode.
+To analyze this function with **SNIPER** you first need to compile the function into an LLVM bitecode.
 To do so, run the following command:
 ```c
 clang ./examples/bekkouche_benchmark/MinmaxKO.c -S -emit-llvm -O0 -gline-tables-only -o ./examples/bekkouche_benchmark/MinmaxKO.bc
 ```